-Anne Ganje: "We do neurofeedback, we do equine, circus arts, yoga.
+Anne Ganje: "We do equine, circus arts, yoga.
 Our clients work with EMDR which is helpful with trauma.
 They see me for nutrition counseling, they work closely with medical and nursing staff."

 Moderator: "What about medical treatment options?
 Is a drug like Vyvanse something people should look at?"